drug-design/course/docs/chapters/3d-qsar.md

 #### Total Number of PLS Components

-The method known as 'cross validation' is used to fix the total number of PLS components (axis).
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/total-number-pls-components-53c1177a'><i class='fa fa-play' aria-hidden='true'></i></button>The method known as 'cross validation' is used to fix the total number of PLS components (axis).
 The calculations are repeated with a randomly chosen set of compounds, and the resulting model is used to predict the missing activity data.
 Q<sup>2</sup> is the correlation between the measured activities and the predicted ones.
 New PLS components are added as long as Q<sup>2</sup> continues to increase.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer